-- After the application of anesthesia, the dentist will slightly trim the dense bone surrounding the tooth
+- After the application of anaesthesia, the dentist will slightly trim the dense bone surrounding the tooth

 - Then, the tooth is sectioned and removed in several pieces in order to preserve as much bone as possible and prevent nerve damage